 With a towing capacity of 5,000 pounds the MDX can pull a boat or camper trailer with confidence.
 Standard towing equipment includes a high-capacity radiator with twin 160-watt electric fans, an automatic transmission fluid cooler, a heavy-duty power-steering cooler and pre-wiring for an electric brake controller.
 A Towing Package is available as dealer-installed accessory and includes a Class III hitch, receiver, ball and wiring harness.

 One of Acura's durability tests was towing a 5,000-pound trailer in Death Valley National Park during summer, including repeated climbs up Townes Pass and Daylight Pass with outside air temperatures between 113- and 120-degrees F. Testers also targeted the toughest boat ramp they could find - at Shasta Lake in Northern California - where the launch ramp is extremely steep, and its length varies depending on the lake level.
 They also proved the MDX trailer-pulling skills elsewhere in California as well as in Kentucky and West Virginia.

 TRAILER STABILITY ASSIST

-Every 2009 MDX comes with standard Vehicle Stability Assist™ (VSA®) that includes special Trailer Stability Assist algorithms.
+Every 2010 MDX comes with standard Vehicle Stability Assist™ (VSA®) that includes special Trailer Stability Assist algorithms.
 Trailer Stability Assist interprets oscillation (or wag) in the vehicle/trailer combination while driving.
-This may occur if the trailer is not loaded correctly, or under certain speed and road conditions.
+This may occur if the trailer is not loaded correctly, or during certain speed and road conditions.
 Using a combination of torque reduction and individual brake application, Trailer Stability Assist activates to stabilize the vehicle after sensing oscillations of the vehicle and trailer system.